apache/cloudstack-documentation/source/adminguide/reliability.rst

 The three global settings that need to be configured are the following:

-- hosts: a comma seperated list of management server IP addresses
+- hosts: a comma separated list of management server IP addresses
 - indirect.agent.lb.algorithm: The algorithm for the indirect agent LB
 - indirect.agent.lb.check.interval: The preferred host check interval for the agent's background task that checks and switches to an agent's